arpitbbhayani/articles/blogs/abc.md

 ### Finding limits

-Find amount of data you could cenceal in an image.
+Find amount of data you could conceal in an image.

 And distortion you get in image due to it.